hubmapconsortium/software-docs/docs/avr/avr-faq.md

 ### How do I upload AVRs?
 If you are a HuBMAP member, you may upload AVRs using the AVR Upload Page (login required).
 Detailed directions for upload can be found here.
 If there are questions at any point of submission, please reach out to the Lead AVR Assembly Contact listed in that SOP when you are ready to upload.

-### Should every antibody in an Organ Mapping Antibody Panel (OMAP) have a corresponding AVR?
+### Should every antibody in an OMAP have a corresponding AVR?
 Yes, beginning in 2023 all antibodies included in an OMAP should have an AVR.
 AVRs and OMAPs are designed to be integrated based on common fields.

 ### Should I fill out an AVR for antibodies that work but are not included in an OMAP?
 This is encouraged but not required.
 Alternatively, you may provide this information in the AVR section titled Section IV Validation Data: Other antibodies tested.

-### Should I submit AVRs for antibodies that do not work for a given imaging platform or tissue?
+### Should I fill out an AVR for antibodies that do not work for an imaging platform or tissue?
 No, no additional report is needed for antibodies that do not work for your imaging platform or tissue.
 Instead, we ask that you list antibodies that are not recommended and/or alternative candidates (different clone and/or conjugate) in the AVR associated with your validated antibody.
 You may provide this information in the AVR section titled Section IV Validation Data: Other antibodies tested.